 Drilling, sawing, sanding or machining wood products can expose you to wood dust, a substance known to the State of California to cause cancer.
 Avoid inhaling wood dust or use a dust mask or other safeguards for personal protection.
 For more information go to www.P65Warnings.ca.gov/wood

-- Residential or light commercial\ interior use only. \See the product's limited warranty for details. - Do not install in wet areas like patios and showers, or exterior areas.
-Do not install in boats, or other moving vehicles.
+- Residential or light commercial interior use only.
+See the product's limited warranty for details. - Do not install in wet areas like patios and showers, or exterior areas.
+Do not install in boats, moving vehicles or over radiant heat.